2023 Northwest Territories Income Tax Calculator

 How Long to Keep Tax Records?

-Maintain tax records, including those in the Northwest Territories, for a period of six years.
-This duration starts from the end of the tax year to which the records relate.
-For instance, if you’re filing tax returns for the year 2021, you’re bound to keep the corresponding records until the end of 2027.
+Keep tax records, including those in the Northwest Territories, for six years.
+This time starts from the end of the tax year your records are for.
+For example, if you are filing tax returns for the year 2021, you have to keep the related records until the end of 2027.

 Reasons for Keeping Tax Records

-Preserving records benefits you in multiple ways.
-Firstly, it facilitates any future inquiries or audits by the Canada Revenue Agency.
-Secondly, possessing accurate financial data helps in determining potential dues or refunds.
-Lastly, a comprehensive record-keeping system assists in processing amendments or adjustments to previous tax returns.
+Preserving records helps you in many ways.
+First, it makes future questions or checks by the Canada Revenue Agency easier.
+Next, having correct financial data helps you find any dues or refunds.
+Finally, a good record-keeping system helps to handle changes or updates to past tax returns.

 Types of Records to Retain

-Generally, retain all documents related to your income and deductions.
-For instance, T-slips, receipts, invoices, financial statements, and contracts represent some documentation types you might require.
+Keep all documents about your income and deductions.
+For example, you might need T-slips, receipts, invoices, bank statements, and contracts.

 Special Cases

-In certain instances, it becomes essential to preserve records for more than six years.
-An individual must continue retaining records if:
+In some cases, it is important to keep records for more than six years.
+A person should keep records if:

-• A tax return gets filed late – in that case, keep the respective records for six years from the day of filing.
+• If a tax return is filed late, keep the records for six years from the filing date.

-• They submit a request to the Canada Revenue Agency to destroy records sooner and do not receive an approval.
+• They ask the Canada Revenue Agency to destroy records earlier but do not get approval.

 How Long Does it Take to Get a Tax Refund ?